Months of QA, completed in hours with OwlityAI.

 Trend 5: Enhanced test analytics with predictive insights

-2025 testing trends include predictive analytics.
+Among the latest trends in software testing, predictive analytics stands out.
 That means your numbers and graphs don’t exist on their own, they translate into actionable steps toward improvement.
 AI models provide these steps alongside probable defects and modules where they may occur.
 How do they do that?

 Mechanism